African-American hair: Facial hair

 Maintaining facial hair is more prevalent among African-American men than in other male populations in the U.S. In fact, the soul patch is so named because African-American men, particularly jazz musicians, popularized the style.
 The preference for facial hair among African-American men is due partly to personal taste, but also because they are more prone than other ethnic groups to develop a condition known as pseudofolliculitis barbae.
 The condition is commonly referred to as razor bumps, and due to the condition, many prefer not to shave.

 Styles

-Popular African-American Hairstyles in pop-culture include:
+African-American Hairstyles have varied over time and are often influenced by culture, history, and personality. :